MrDmitry/aidenhale.dev/web/data/takes/agile/README.md

 ## A message to the managers

 Stop micromanaging.
-I know how fun it is to "solve other people's problems", but you're not allowing people to grow.
+I know how fun it is to "solve other people's problems", but you're not allowing your team to grow.

 Identify champions in the team.
 Involve them when there are battles to be had:
 * when you're pressed on technical details, involve your technical champion